zhangyuanzhe1996/zhangyuanzhe1996.github.io/_pages/about.md

 Personal Summary
 ------
 I am a senior Ph.D. candidate at The University of Sydney, specializing in the intersection of blockchain and machine learning.
-I am passionate about the future of ‘Blockchain × AI’ and excited to contribute my expertise to a collaborative team dedicated to transformative innovations. ;)
+I am passionate about the future of ‘Blockchain × AI’ and excited to contribute my expertise to a collaborative team dedicated to transformative innovations and impactful applications. ;)